riya-mathur/Song-Recommendation-Program/readme.txt

 Recommend endpoint:
-From here, the key for the song is converted into a string in order to pass it through the query string, which produces a response containing a large list of recommended songs.
+The key for the song is converted into a string in order to pass it through the query string, which produces a response containing a large list of recommended songs.
 From here, I converted the JSON string into a Python dictionary and chose to extract a list of 6 recommended songs.